-The 4.70 metres long SUV has a 140 kW engine on the front axle, the range is said to be 460 kilometres, still according to NEDC.
+The 4.70 metres long SUV has a 140 kW engine on the front axle, the range is said to be 503km, still according to NEDC, and with WLTP the range is marded at over 400km.
 Prices are not yet known, but the media are speculating about a base price of around 25,000 euros.

 The WVTA certification makes it the first electric vehicle from a Chinese manufacturer that can be sold in the European Union.
 For the occasion in Frankfurt, two Aiways U5 had driven more than 15,000 kilometres from the Chinese Xi’an via Russia, the Baltic States, Scandinavia, Denmark, the Benelux countries and France.